-With only 10 minutes prep, this Crockpot Corn Casserole without Jiffy will be slow cooking to creamy perfection, leaving your oven open for other recipes!
-Sweet corn kernels wrapped in a tender custard mixture of eggs, butter, and cream.
+With only 10 minutes of prep time, this Slow Cooker Corn Casserole will cook to creamy perfection, leaving your oven open for other recipes!
+No boxed Jiffy mix here, just sweet corn kernels wrapped in a rich custard of eggs, butter, and cream.

-- Not Jiffy Corn Casserole – Most of us have used Jiffy cornbread mix at some point.
-Trust me, this corn casserole is even better without it.
-This is not corn bread, but a creamy corn custard!
+- No corn muffin mix used – Most of us have used Jiffy cornbread mix at some point.
+Trust me, this corn casserole is even better without it and takes the same amount of time to prep.

-- Eggs: Use large eggs here; room temperature is even better.
+- Eggs: Use large eggs here; room temperature are even better.

 - Heavy cream: This is, after all, a pudding; heavy cream adds creaminess and lightness.